 However, going this route can contribute to long-term overall personal wealth and stability with the security and peace of mind that comes with owning your own home.

 On the other hand, your personal residence will not generate cash flow unless you rent out a room or other space and instead function as a living expense and less like an investment.

-When you’re ready to start, talk to a realtor in your target area.
-Find out what features in homes are selling well, and what average rents are.
+When you're ready to start, talk to a realtor in your target area.
+Find out what features in homes sell well and what average rents are.